top of page

 Before You Start

-• A short welcome video (30–60 sec)
+• A short welcome message or video (30–60 seconds)

-• Copy for community or support links
+• Community or support links

 How to Build a Membership Dashboard: